Heteromeles: Toxicity

 Toyon pomes are acidic and astringent, and contain a small amount of cyanogenic glycosides, which break down into hydrocyanic acid on digestion.
 This is removed by mild cooking.
-Most fruits from plants in the family Rosaceae, including apples, apricots, peaches, cherries, and plums, contain cyanide.
+Most fruit from plants in the family Rosaceae, including apples, apricots, peaches, cherries, and plums, contain cyanide.

-A 2016 study found 5g of the dried berries (used as a treatment for Alzheimer's) to be safe.
+A 2016 study found 5 g of the dried berries (used as a treatment for Alzheimer's) to be safe.
 The study also found no cyanogenic compounds in the plant.